Appointment of the Chief Executive Officer

 Who we are

-We are a provider of NHS Community Health Services, CityCare exists to support the health and wellbeing of all local people, working alongside other health and care partners to achieve this.
+A provider of NHS community health Services.
+CityCare exists to support the health and wellbeing of all local people, working alongside other health and care partners.
 We are a values driven, people business with a passion for excellence.
-Our vision and social purpose is to make a difference every day to the health & wellbeing of our communities and our values of kindness, respect, trust and honesty lie at the heart of everything we do, guiding how we work together with partners and each other to consistently deliver high quality compassionate care.
+Our vision and social purpose is to make a difference every day to the health and wellbeing of our communities and our values of kindness, respect, trust and honesty lie at the heart of everything we do, guiding how we work with partners and each other to consistently deliver high quality compassionate care.
 As a social enterprise we aim to add social value by investing in the future of our local communities and helping to make a difference in people’s lives.

 Our mission